ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 .. todo::

-	Describe how to handle the changing prev_ira/prev_total_anemia across age groups.
+	Describe how to handle the changing prev_ira/prev_total_anemia across age groups, which generally decreases by about 2% between the early NN and 1-4 year age groups for locations of interest (India, Nigeria, Ethiopia).

+	Tentative approach: initialize only once using the minimum probability of iron responsiveness across all age groups in simulation.

+	Confirm with research team.

 Other Model Notes/Strategies